As well as working from an SCC workspace or from home, agile working means that you could work in a public or community space or building.

 - The SCC network can be accessed using public wifi – make sure that the location has good wifi coverage and familiarise yourself with how to connect securely.

-- SCC provide digital solutions to enable you to work in an agile way – support on how to use these tools, such as Microsoft teams can be accessed on the Digital Skills jive page
+- SCC provide digital solutions to enable you to work in an agile way – support on how to use these tools, such as Microsoft teams can be accessed on the Digital Skills Our Surrey page

 - Ensure that you consider your wellbeing – working in a Public or Community space may provide a change of scenery and interaction with others in person which may be good for your wellbeing.